patrickbucher/learning-rust/diary.md

+# Day 84 (2024-06-16)

+I worked through exercise 55, which is a text sharing/editing tool.
+The requirements were technically quite similar to exercise 54 from yesterday, so I could make the code slightly nicer and was able to do everything roughly 80 minutes.
+I also used a poor man's templating engine for the task, because learning a proper one would be overkill.
+(But I should look into those, too.)

 # Day 83 (2024-06-15)

 I worked on exercise 54, which is an URL shortener.
 I got it to work using actix